Internal Links

 these positions?
 Well, it's because the people above them are just as bad!

-One senior manager, about to retire, once told me: "We've always liked to promote these people to get
+One senior manager, about to retire, once told me: "We've always liked to promote these self-obsessed people to get

 them out of the way, so they don't interfere with the real work"...
 Words